 The helmeted guineafowl, commonly known as the tarentaal in South Africa, is a bird to marvel at.
-This game bird is one of Africa’s famous spotted animals.
+This game species is one of Africa’s famous spotted animals.

-These scrubland-loving savanna birds are members of the guinea fowl family, Numida meleagris.
-They spend their day scratching around and enjoy taking the odd dust bath, before a midday snooze.
+Guineafowls spend their day scratching around and enjoy taking the odd dust bath before a midday snooze.
 Generally, they hang out in large groups making raucous chatter sounds and loud calls.

-The helmeted guineafowl male and female both look and act alike.
+The male and female helmeted guineafowl both look and act alike.
 This means they are monomorphic and monochromatic.
 They can be rather comical and enjoy looking at their reflections.

 These birds also have a red-colored ‘wattle‘ on either side of their short beaks.
 Their bald faces and necks consist of blue-colored skin.
 They have an orange or brown helmet cap on their featherless heads.